 Unlike most file systems,

-/proc is normally referred to as a virtual file system.
+/proc is referred to as a virtual file system.
 These virtual files are typically zero bytes in size, even if they contain a large amount of information.

 /proc file system is not used for storage.
 Its main purpose is to provide a file-based interface to hardware, memory, running processes, and other system components.
 Real-time information can be retrieved on many system components by viewing the corresponding